-Many years ago (this website was launched back in 2007) I used to have a section for personal travel stories but when I changed platforms, I had to change the way they displayed.
-I've reposted the stories here - this is Part II (click here to return to Part I).
+Many years ago (this website was launched back in 2007) I used to have a section for personal travel stories but when I changed platforms, I had to change the way they were displayed.
+I’ve reposted the stories here – this is Part II (click here to return to Part I).

 Each of these women has gone out on an adventure and pushed her boundaries.
 It hasn’t always been fun, it’s it is always enlightening.